How to Switch From Squarespace 7.0 to 7.1?

 Step 4: Rebuild Custom Code

-Custom CSS from 7.0 will not work directly on 7.1, class names and element structures are different.
+This is where most migrations get stuck.
+Custom CSS from 7.0 will not work directly on 7.1 because class names and element structures are different.
 Rewrite your CSS using 7.1's class structure.
 Code Injection contents (header and footer scripts) should transfer directly, copy them from 7.0 and paste into 7.1.
-For CSS migration, our guide to Squarespace custom CSS covers 7.1's class structure.

 Step 5: Set Up URL Redirects